 This post may contain affiliate links.
 Read my disclosure policy.

-Watch Chicken Sandwich Video Tutorial:
+Chicken Sandwich Video

 Ingredients for Fried chicken marinade

-1. Pound chicken cutlets between plastic wrap to an even 1/2” thickness for even frying.
+• Pound chicken cutlets between plastic wrap to an even 1/2” thickness for even frying.

-2. Marinate chicken – In a large mixing bowl, combine marinade ingredients, add chicken and stir to coat.
+• Marinate chicken – In a large mixing bowl, combine marinade ingredients, add chicken and stir to coat.
 Cover and refrigerate 2-4 hours or overnight.

-3. Dredge Chicken – In a separate shallow bowl, whisk together: flour, baking powder, salt, pepper, paprika, onion powder, and garlic powder.
+• Dredge Chicken – In a separate shallow bowl, whisk together: flour, baking powder, salt, pepper, paprika, onion powder, and garlic powder.
 Lift a piece of marinated chicken, letting excess marinade drip off, and dip chicken into the flour mixture, pressing it on with your hands to coat well.
 Transfer to a wire rack.
 Keep the flour mixture for step 5.

-5. Re-dip the chicken into the flour mixture just before frying.
+• Heat 1-inch of oil in a soup pot or dutch oven to 350˚F. Re-dip the chicken into the flour mixture just before frying for a thick, shaggy crust.
 Add chicken 2 pieces at a time so you don’t crowd.

-7. Fry the Chicken – Adjust the temperature of the oil to keep it at 300-325˚F while frying.
+• Fry the Chicken – Adjust the temperature of the oil to keep it at 300-325˚F while frying.
 Cook 3-4 minutes on the first side, then flip and cook 2-3 minutes or until the internal temperature reaches 160-165˚F. Transfer to a wire rack.

-Pro Tips for Crisp and Juicy Fried Chicken:
+Pro Tips for Crispy, Juicy Fried Chicken

-• Give it time to marinate: buttermilk helps to tenderize the chicken so marinate at least 2 hours or overnight.
+• Give it time to marinate: buttermilk helps to tenderize the chicken, so marinate at least 2 hours or overnight.

 • Double dip – just before frying chicken, dip it into the seasoned flour again for a thick and shaggy exterior.

 These are the classic toppings for a fried chicken sandwich.
-If you want to cut down on prep, you can also skip all of the toppings and use a crunchy Coleslaw which incorporates the sauce and veggies into one tasty sandwich topping.
+You could also swap all of these toppings and just use crunchy Coleslaw for one tasty sandwich topping.

 • Dill Pickles – slice into rings to put inside the sandwich or serve pickle spears on the side.

-• Lettuce – green curly lettuce looks the best but any sandwich lettuce will work
+• Lettuce – green curly lettuce looks the best, but any sandwich lettuce will work

 • Tomatoes and onions – thickly slice juicy tomatoes and thinly slice onions into rings.

-• Cheese – we don’t always use sliced cheese but when we do, we love a medium cheddar or Colby Jack Cheese.
+• Cheese – we don’t always use sliced cheese, but when we do, we love a medium cheddar or Colby Jack Cheese.

 • Sauce – we love a simple mayonnaise or fry sauce (the same one we used for our burger recipe).